avillafiorita/jekyll-datapage_gen/README.md

 `data`
 :   is the name of the data file to read (YAML, Json, or CSV).
 Use the
-    full pathi if your data is structured in a hierarchy.
+    full path if your data is structured in a hierarchy.
 For
     instance: `hierarchy.people` will loop over a variable `people` in the `_data/hierarchy.yml` file